 Naturally occurring asbestos (NOA) refers to the asbestos mineral as a natural component of soils or rocks, as opposed to asbestos in commercial products or other processing operations.
 Ultramafic rocks may contain asbestos or asbestos-like materials.
 Naturally occurring asbestos can be released from rocks or soils by routine human activities, such as construction, mining, agriculture, or natural weathering processes.
 If NOA is disturbed and fibers are released into the air it may become a health risk from inhalation.
-According to the California Geological Survey, no such rock has been identified in the project vicinity.
+According to the California Geological Survey, no such rock has been identified in the project vicinity49.
 When demolition is proposed during construction, the demolition of existing buildings may expose asbestos used in building materials.
-The proposed project would demolish the existing surface parking; however existing buildings on the project site would not be demolished as part of the project.
+The construction of development projects envisioned under the proposed project would include the demolition of the existing surface parking; however, existing buildings on the project site would not be demolished as part of the project.
 Therefore, the potential risk for naturally occurring asbestos during project construction is small and would not be significant.